First Minister of Wales defends cuts that could lead to national museum closure

 Vaughan Gething said the Welsh Government faced ‘difficult choices’.

-The First Minister of Wales has defended funding cuts that could lead to the closure of Cardiff’s national museum and the loss of up to 90 jobs.
+The First Minister of Wales has defended funding cuts that could lead to the closure of Cardiff’s national museum and the loss of at least 90 jobs.

 Vaughan Gething was speaking at his first press conference since becoming First Minister of Wales, which was held at Coleg Gwent’s campus in Ebbw Vale on Monday.

-During a speech to engineers, Mr Gething described how his priorities were the NHS, steelworkers and farming – issues he said needed “urgent attention”.
+During a speech to engineering students, Mr Gething described how his priorities were the NHS, steelworkers and farming – issues he said needed “urgent attention”.

 He said his cabinet would have a “relentless focus on a core set of priorities” that mattered to Welsh people, with the NHS at the top of the list.